CookieJarApps/SmartCookieWeb-Preview/README.md

 - Dark Reader

 If you want another add-on included, open an issue here.
 If you want to create your own add-on for the browser, submit it to the Firefox add-on store and open an issue.

-Eventually, the browser will switch to use its own custom add-on store.

 ---